Bristling with natural gems, where the uncommon is commonly seen

 We discovered the many contradictions of common land.
 Privately owned, but publicly accessible; wild, but somehow tamed and managed - a kind of half-land, with half-rights and half-rules.
 Owned by the Duke of Beaufort's Estate, the Somerset Trust, so it could be bought and sold.
 I had wrongly assumed commons belonged to everyone.

 Like many environmental campaigns, we've had our ups and downs, our successes and failures.
 We have already lost the battle with planners and the local authority - planning permission has now been granted.
 But this is common land, so it has to be de-registered as such via the Welsh Government, a process which requires an exchange of land to equal or greater value than the common.
-That process is ongoing, and a public inquiry will be held in August 2024.
+That process is ongoing, and a public inquiry began in August 2024.

 But that means there's hope!
 The notion of the land's value includes its value to local people, and to nature and wildlife.
 We locals know this is a haven for wildlife - you don't have to spend long on the common to realise it is brimming with birds, insects and unusual plants.
 It's also extremely wet and boggy, thanks to its peat soil.